Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Ingólfsfjörður fjord

 There was something eerie about looking into this abandoned fjord where once you would have seen a vibrant community.
-Even eerier was to look in the direction of Drangaskörð at Hornstrandir, where cars cannot drive and only boats and hikers can reach.
+Even eerier was to look toward Drangaskörð at Hornstrandir, where cars cannot drive, and only boats and hikers can reach.

-I watched the mystical Drangaskörð enveloped by the fog - one day I will succeed in visiting this part of Iceland.
-My photo of Drangaskörð is not good enough to be posted, but you can see what it looks like here.
+I watched the mystical Drangaskörð enveloped by the fog - one day, I will succeed in visiting this part of Iceland.
+My photo of Drangaskörð isn't good enough to be posted, but you can see what it looks like here.

 Driftwood at Strandir